BrajendraGupta/MidServerFileTransfer/MSFT_ReadMe.txt

 2. Click on gear icon on top right corner
 3. this will open system settings popup
 4. Click on devloper tab
-5. Seleciton Global in Application drop down
+5. Select Global in Application drop down

 Update script includes
 ======================
-Following script includes reside in global scope and their accessibility must be updated to allow access from application scope.
+Following script includes reside in global scope and their accessibility must be updated to allow access from other application scope.
 Script includes:
 	-JavascriptProbe
 	-XMLDocument
 Steps to make change:
 1. Go to list of script include
 2. Search for script include name
-3. Update Accessible from field value to "All Application Scopes"
+3. Update "Accessible from" field value to "All Application Scopes"

 Update REST connection timeout properties
 =========================================